Tony118g/captured/README.md

 * The ability for a user to reset their password via email if they have forgotten it.
 * The ability to reply to specific comments and tag specific users in comments.
 * Functionality for users to be able to send messages to each other.
-    * A name field is present in the profiles model so that if this were to be implemented, user's actual names could be shared so that they can be used within messages, comments and more personalised features instead of their usernames which would be used for tagging users and showing specific ownership in posts and more general displays.
+    * A name field is present in the profiles model so that if this were to be implemented, user's actual names could be shared so that they can be used within messages, comments, and more personalized features instead of their usernames which would be used for tagging users and showing specific ownership in posts and more general displays.
 * The ability to directly message the advertiser of a tour.
     * This could be a possible feature for when the site grows and multiple admin users are added.
 Admin users could post their own tours and the option to message the respective admin for a specific tour could be present.
     * An owner field is present in the tour model which could be used to implement this functionality.